rubenshibu/whatsapp-clone/README.md

 #Whatsapp Clone

-## This project was bootstrapped with React
+## This project was bootstrapped with React.

 ## The project is a simple whatsapp clone using reacct JS.